metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 - `log_format` (String) LogFormat for VMSelect to be configured with.default or json
 - `log_level` (String) LogLevel for VMSelect to be configured with.
 - `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next podif previous in healthy state
-- `name` (String) Name is deprecated and will be removed at 0.22.0 release
 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
 - `persistent_volume` (Attributes) Storage - add persistent volume for cacheMounthPathits useful for persistent cacheuse storage instead of persistentVolume. (see [below for nested schema](#nestedatt--spec--vmselect--persistent_volume))
 - `pod_disruption_budget` (Attributes) PodDisruptionBudget created by operator (see [below for nested schema](#nestedatt--spec--vmselect--pod_disruption_budget))